THE URGENT NEED TO LOOK FOR

 WRITER: Pang, Yiu Kai (´^Ä£¶¥)

-English Language Advisor: Dr. Teri Merlyn, Retired Academic, Poet
+Advisor for mother tongue English: Dr. Teri Merlyn, Retired Academic, Poet

 Lacking Of Systems Thinking

 It doesn¡¦t need detailed explanatiojn as nowadays people with some common knowledge all know the mainstream industrial type of farming is harming the global environment as well as consumers¡¦ health.
 One basic most thing we all must recognize is that no particular species growing on the ground exists independently of other living species and physical environment around it.
 Rather, there are very complex interactions among any one species and all else on earth in systems enclosing sub-systems or as sub-system within other larger systems.
 This is why Ecology is the first systems science ever developed by scientists.
 So, when you treat your crop as existing independently, pumping in nutrients most relevent for it¡¦s specific growth, sooner or later you will have depleted or flooded nutrients needed by a plethora of other entities in the soil and vicinity that are also responsible for providing readily absorbable nutrients to your crop.
 Although your crop may look nice, growing fast since you¡¦ve pumped in directly related nutrients, but it¡¦s real health has already been affected and the crop has become more vulnerable to contracting diseases.

 The War Between Humans And Nature